Uttar Pradesh: The Heartland of India

 - Educational hubs: AMU, BHU

-- Healthcare and banking services expanding rapidly
+- Healthcare and banking services are expanding rapidly

 3. Major Economic Activities